jhwaffles/jhwaffles.github.io/_posts/2023-02-12-Parents-Visit.md

 In retrospect the visit was productive for all parties.
 Cynthia and I learned a great deal and got to spend quality time with my parents.
 My mom and dad built healthier habits, and continued to follow through even after the three week plan.
 On paper, the plan of limiting carbs and regular exercise was backed by science but what made it effective was getting the parents involved in process, the conversations during dinner and walks, and ultimately our presence and support.

 For example, Dad came with us to shop and purchase food.
-The act of us cooking and preparing meals for 2 weeks straight allowed him plenty of chances to watch, and critique (lol).
+The act of us cooking and preparing meals for 2 weeks straight allowed him plenty of chances to watch, and even critique us (lol).

-Here is what

 During the time parents had lots of questions.
-We had talks about nutrition labels, and what was considered nutritious and what was not (processed sugars).
+We had talks about nutrition labels, and what was considered nutritious and what was not (mostly processed sugars).
 We explained the mechanism in which the body processed sugar and what leads to diabetes (Link).
 Cynthia is the expert on health and has a lot of knowledge.
-My role was to support the convos and translate.
+My role was to support the conversation and translate.

-Also **very important** and probably the biggest factor: The parents have been really easy to work with so far and have been very positive.
+Also **very important** and probably the biggest factor: The parents were easy to work with and were very positive.
 They had an open mind going into this whole thing which was crucial.

-All in all it was a very positive experience for me and I'm confident we were able to build lasting habits/awareness on food!
+All in all it was a very positive experience and I'm confident we were able to build lasting habits/awareness on food!